TalkBank Ethology Data: Field Recordings of Vervet Monkey Calls

 Introduction

-TalkBank Ethology Corpus: Field Recordings of Vervet Monkey Calls contains digitized audio files of field recordings of vervet monkeys (cercopithecus aethiops) collected by Robert M. Seyfarth and Dorothy L. Cheney in 1977 and 1978.
-The original recordings were made on 1/8 inch reel-to-reel tapes, and were digitized at LDC using the sampling frequency of 44.1 kHz.
+Collected by Robert M. Seyfarth and Dorothy L. Cheney in 1977 and 1978, the original recordings were made on 1/8 inch reel-to-reel tapes, and were digitized at the Linguistic Data Consortium using a sampling frequency of 44.1 kHz.
 This publication contains downsampled versions of the recordings.

-From 2001 through 2004, Dr. Seyfarth and one of his students annotated the recordings for the following fields: start time, end time, type (bout, commentary, etc.), recording date and time, caller ID, recipient ID, context, call type and remarks.
+From 2001 through 2004, Dr. Seyfarth and one of his students annotated the recordings for the following fields: start time, end time, type (bout, commentary, etc.), recording date and time, caller ID, recipient ID, context, call type, and remarks.
 This publication contains annotation files that can be viewed with the accompanying software or with spreadsheet software, such as Microsoft Excel.

 Data

-Annotation files for the following audio files are not included in this publication: V08, V21, V42, V43, V44, V66, Vb1, Vb2, Vb3, Vb4, Vb5, Vb6, Vb7, Vb8, Vb9, Vc1, Vc2 and Vc3.
+Annotation files for the following audio files are not included in this publication: V08, V21, V42, V43, V44, V66, Vb1, Vb2, Vb3, Vb4, Vb5, Vb6, Vb7, Vb8, Vb9, Vc1, Vc2, and Vc3.

-The data/software directory contains a Windows version of the AGTK TableTrans tool for annotation of audio that was used in creating the annotations.
+The data/software directory contains a Windows version of the AGTK TableTrans tool for annotation of audio that was used in creating the annotations, and the included documentation contains installation instructions.
+Information about the AGTK (the Annotation Graph Toolkit) project is available at: http://agtk.sf.net/

 Updates